donnmaldonado/tech-layoffs-report/README.md

 **2. Top 5 Companies Affected:**  Dives deeper into the companies responsible for the most employees laid off.

-**3. Locations most Affected:**  Aims at given geographical context behind the layoffs and allows the viewer to easily look at metrics for the 5 most affected cities in the US.
+**3. Locations Most Affected:**  Aims at given geographical context behind the layoffs and allows the viewer to easily look at metrics for the 5 most affected cities in the US.

 Design
 ---